aisayo/intro-to-redux/notes.md

 - Reducer
   - A JavaScript function
-  - Similar to reducer function: takes in a number of values and reduces it to one value
+  - Similar to reducer function: takes in a number of arguments and reduces it to one value
   - Takes in two parameters: current state & action
   - Must be a pure function
   - Produces the state of an application